SpringNuance/Abaqus-UEL-Multiphysics/README.md

 # Abaqus-UEL-von-Mises-plasticity
 This is the template for von Mises plasticity using UEL subroutine in Abaqus/Standard with element C3D8.
-It returns the exact result as *ELASTIC and *PLASTIC
+It returns the exact result as *ELASTIC + *PLASTIC isotropic in Abaqus